Profile information Account settings

 • the council has failed to fulfil legal obligations

-In order to lodge a formal complaint, the first step is to complain to the council service provider (via the complaints department of your local council).
-If an initial complaint is not resolved, it may be possible to escalate the complaint to the council's complaints officer (also via the complaints department of your local council).
+If this initial complaint is not resolved, it may be possible to escalate the complaint to the council's complaints officer.
+This is also done via the complaints department of your local council.

-If the complaints department or complaints officer of a local council fails to satisfactorily resolve a complaint, it can then be escalated to the Local Government and Social Care Ombudsman (in England and Wales) or the Scottish Public Services Ombudsman (in Scotland).
+If the complaints department and complaints officer fail to satisfactorily resolve a complaint, it can then be escalated to the relevant ombudsman service (eg the Local Government and Social Care Ombudsman).

 • the way a council service has been provided